jeffqchen/quantum3d_obsidian2_voodoo2_info/README.md

 I designed a simple logic circuit to function similarly to the Xilinx CPLD.

-*I can tell that the Xilinx CPLD was also performing some kind of signal shaping, as my replacement outputs image in a slightly different size.
-But you can easily adjust the monitor to count for of the difference.*

 ### SLI Bridge

 <img src="https://github.com/user-attachments/assets/38528fac-02f9-4fe8-ab6e-efcf25808933" width=400> <img src="https://github.com/user-attachments/assets/a1d1aeb0-7cc8-45bd-b164-772cb0be827b" width=400>